sjaindl/TravelCompanion/README.md

 `pod install`

 In the file SecretConstants.swift are only placeholder-values, that need to be exchanged with valid API keys/user names.
+A Google configuration file, associated with the above Google API key, must be added to under: Supporting Files/GoogleService-Info.plist

 ## Licence